 People with Asthma or Allergies

-Some hospitalized patients are at higher risk for sinusitis, particularly those with:
+Some hospitalized people are at higher risk for sinusitis, particularly those with:

 - Head injuries